liuyuning/DumpEmoji/README.md

-Not all emoji character can display in browser, you can copy emoji text to TextEdit.app and select the font of "Apple Color Emoji".
+Not all emoji characters can display in browser, you can copy emoji text to TextEdit.app and select the font of "Apple Color Emoji".

 2357 Emojis on iOS 11.1